MemVerge/nf-float/README.md

 }
 ```

-If the secret is not available, NextFlow reports error like this:
+If the secret is not available, Nextflow reports error like this:

 ```
 Unknown config secret 'MMC_USERNAME'